Florida Child Pornography Lawyer: CSAM Defense in Tampa

 What should I do if contacted by police?

 Do not speak to investigators without an attorney present.
 By the time police contact you, they’ve often spent months building their case.
 Anything you say—even attempting to explain innocence—can be used against you.
-Contact an experienced criminal defense attorney immediately.
+Contact an experienced Tampa criminal defense attorney immediately.

 Facing CSAM Charges?
 Time Is Critical

 I’ve seen the shame and isolation that follow these accusations.
 Even when no real child was directly harmed—or when content was never deliberately sought—people suffer devastating consequences before they’re ever convicted.
+But guilt isn’t automatic.
+Many investigations rely on faulty digital analysis, assumptions about device ownership, or overreach by police.

 Call (813) 727-7159 for a Confidential Consultation